 - Directly drag the Text Widget to the footer area.

 Then copy the Contact Form 7 shortcode into it and save.
-After that, return to the website Frontend, and you can see the contact form Widget interface you just added.
+Then return to the website frontend, and you can see the contact form widget interface you just added.

-You can install some Plugins to customize Widgets, in order to display different Widget content on different pages, such as the following ones.
+You can install some plugins to customize widgets, to display different widget content on different pages, such as the following ones.

 - Custom Sidebars – Dynamic Widget Area Manager